Configure the database schemas

 Data location

-• The volume required in the data location depends on the following factors:
+• The required volume in the data location depends on the following factors: